Johny Hendricks

-Johny Harvey Hendricks (born September 12, 1983) is an American former mixed martial artist and collegiate wrestler.
-He competed in the welterweight and middleweight divisions of the Ultimate Fighting Championship and is a former UFC Welterweight Champion.
-He is currently a Texas police officer.
+Johny Hendricks (born September 12, 1983) is an American former mixed martial artist and collegiate wrestler.
+He competed in the welterweight and middleweight divisions of the Ultimate Fighting Championship (UFC) and is a former UFC Welterweight Champion.

 Early life

 Hendricks was born in Ada, Oklahoma.
 He was a three-time Oklahoma high school wrestling state champion and was a two-time high school national champion while at Edmond Memorial High School.
 His final high school record was 101–5.
 He would go on to attend college at Oklahoma State University (OSU).

 After a 10–0 redshirt season in 2003, Hendricks finished 5th in the nation at 157 pounds in 2004, while compiling a 37–7 record.
 Hendricks moved up to 165 pounds for the next three seasons.
 He won the 2005 and 2006 Big 12 titles and NCAA Division I national championships.
 He was 27–4 in 2005 and 29–1 in 2006.

 Going into the 2007 national championships final match, Hendricks had a record of 34–0 for the season and had won his third straight Big 12 title along the way.
 He suffered an upset loss to Mark Perry from the University of Iowa and finished 2nd in the nation.
 The four-time All-American for OSU finished with a college record of 159–13.